lfai/ai-ethics-training/README.md

 # AI Ethics Training
-This repo will be used by the Trusted AI committee for the purpose of facilitating training development.
+This repo will be used by LF AI's Trusted AI committee for the purpose of facilitating training development.